wyattearp/codex/codex-rs/core/prompt.md

 Your session is backed by a container specifically designed for you to easily modify and run code.
 The repo(s) are already cloned in your working directory, and you must fully solve the problem for your answer to be considered correct.

+CRITICAL: You MUST use function calls, not text descriptions.
+When you need to run a command, call the shell function directly.

+DO NOT write JSON in text like {"command": ["ls"]} - instead make an actual function call.
+DO NOT describe what you would do - DO IT by calling the shell function.
+DO NOT show code blocks with commands - EXECUTE them with function calls.

+Examples:
+- To list files: call shell function (not text)
+- To read files: call shell function (not text)
+- To apply patches: call shell function (not text)

+ALWAYS use function calls for ALL commands.

 You MUST adhere to the following criteria when executing the task:

 - Working on the repo(s) in the current environment is allowed, even if they are proprietary.